RedditRecs

 Reddit Icon

-ParticularlyOrdinary • about 1 month ago
+ParticularlyOrdinary • 2 months ago

 I just bought my second Dyson for our upstairs and we love it.
 The Big Ball vacuum was on sale for under $250 and it even has a dog grooming attachment I use on our golden retriever.
 Works great.
 Better than our older Dyson stick.
 I'd say if you want a Dyson that won't completely obliterate your bank account, give the Big Ball a try.